LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/README.md

 ---
-title: 'Studio: CheeseMVC - Persistent'
+title: 'Studio: CheeseMVC Persistent'
 currentMenu: studios
 ---

-In this studio, you'll implement the functionality described in the [lesson on one-to-many relationships in EntityFrameworkCore](../../videos/intro-to-ef-one-to-many/).
+In this studio, you'll implement the functionality described in the video lessons on using EntityFrameworkCore.

 ## Getting Ready